-The goal for each program or league should be to become an organization where diversity and inclusion are a fundamental part of the values and culture.
+The goal for each program, chapter or league should be to become an organization where diversity and inclusion are a fundamental part of the values and culture of the program.
 Bringing together varied life experiences and perspectives adds significant value to your community and reinforces the concept of inclusivity.
 Nearly all successful organizations have an inclusion statement or philosophy that establishes the platform for their values and identity.
-This guide will help you develop your inclusion statement by providing general information and steps to writing a statement that is both impactful and practical.
+This guide will help you develop your inclusion statement, as it provides general information and steps to writing an impactful statement that is both impactful and practical.
 If you already have an inclusion statement, you can use this guide to review and revise it, if necessary.